pryv/dev-site/source/guides/custom-auth.md

 The custom auth step will retrieve Alice's verification access id and compare it to the access id stored in the `clientData` of Bob's access for Alice.
 If it matches, Alice's identity is verified and the authentication is successful.

-#### Custom Authentication Function
+### Custom Authentication function

-The Custom Authentication Function used by the custom auth step to validate Alice's identity is described below.
+The Custom Authentication function used by the custom auth step to validate Alice's identity is described below.

 ```javascript
 module.exports = function(context, callback) {